Fleming valve: Oscillation valves

 The Fleming valve proved to be the start of a technological revolution.
 After reading Fleming's 1905 paper on his oscillation valve, American engineer Lee de Forest in 1906 created a three-element vacuum tube, the Audion, by adding a wire grid between cathode and anode.
 It was the first electronic amplifying device, allowing the creation of amplifiers and continuous wave oscillators.
-De Forest quickly refined his device into the triode, which became the basis of long-distance telephone and radio communications, radars, and early digital computers for 50 years, until the advent of the transistor in the 1960s.
+De Forest quickly refined his device into the triode, which became the basis of long-distance telephone and radio communications, radars, and early digital computers for 50 years, until the advent of the transistor in the 1950s.
 Fleming sued De Forest for infringing his valve patents, resulting in decades of expensive and disruptive litigation, which were not settled until 1943 when the United States Supreme Court ruled Fleming's patent invalid.

 Power applications

 Later, when vacuum tube equipment began to be powered from AC electrical outlets instead of DC batteries, the Fleming valve was developed into a rectifier to produce the DC plate (anode) voltage required by other vacuum tubes.
-Around 1914 Irving Langmuir at General Electric developed a high voltage version called the Kenotron which was used to power x-ray tubes.
-As a rectifier, the tube was used for high voltage applications but its low perveance made it inefficient in low voltage, high current applications.
-Until vacuum tube equipment was replaced by transistors in the 1970s, radios and televisions usually had one or more diode tubes.
+Around 1914 Irving Langmuir at General Electric developed a high voltage version called the Kenotron, which was used to power x-ray tubes.
+As a rectifier, the tube was used for high voltage applications but its high internal resistance made it inefficient in low voltage, high current applications.
+Until vacuum tube equipment was replaced by transistors in the 1970s, radios, and televisions usually had one or more diode tubes.